 Your ability to succeed is in direct proportion to your ability to solve your problems.

-I recently read that somewhere and was like– uh-oh.
+I once read that somewhere and was worried.

-If I’m being honest, I had to teach myself how to get good at being decisive with solving problems.
-And it’s still something I struggle with.
-I’m a classic “what-if’er” and it has bitten me in the ass more than once.
+If I’m being honest, over the years I’ve had to teach myself how to get good at being decisive with solving problems in my business.
+I’m a classic “what-if’er” and it has bitten me in the butt more than once.

 And I know that I’m not alone in this.